-Other long-lived pollutants (N2O and F-Gases) behave like CO2 because they reside in the atmosphere longer-term.
-Aerosols produce a net-negative CO2-fe annual emissions contribution through history until aerosol emissions themselves decline in the median scenario.
-After this time the RF contribution from the rapidly declining aerosol burden translates into net-positive CO2-fe emissions as the airborne aerosols mask a quantity of warming which is now revealed.
-Finally, the ‘other’ contribution to figure 2a (yellow) is the CO2-fe emissions timeseries for the RF unaccounted for by the named pollutants already plotted. **CO2-fe metric offers a way to reconcile the behaviour of climate pollutants with various efficacies and lifetimes.**
+Other long-lived pollutants (N2O and F-Gases) behave similarly to CO2 because of their longer residence times in the atmosphere.
+Aerosols produce a net-negative CO2-fe annual emissions contribution through the historical period until mitigation of aerosol emissions in the median scenario.
+After this time the RF contribution from the rapidly declining aerosol burden translates into net-positive CO2-fe emissions as airborne aerosols mask a quantity of warming which is now revealed.
+Finally, the ‘other’ contribution to figure 2a (yellow) is the CO2-fe emissions timeseries for any RF unaccounted for by the named pollutants already plotted.
+In this way the CO2-fe metric offers a simple way to reconcile the behaviour of climate pollutants with various efficacies and lifetimes, including accounting for all actions creating an RF response.
+Deriving the total CO2-fe emissions from total observed RF offers a way to include any feedbacks as well as the direct RF from emissions themselves.
+So long as we can attribute the climate feedbacks and indirect forcing to a particular perturbation we can account for these directly.
+The challenge then is two-fold: 1) to pull apart the contributions to the total RF, including indirect and feedback effects; and 2) to understand the contemporary carbon cycle and how its evolution under different future scenarios will change impact the carbon-equivalence of different RF contributions.

 Figure 2b shows the cumulative emissions timeseries for each pollutant plotted in panel 2a.
 Equivalently, the area under each curve in panel a corresponds to the value plotted in panel b.
 Since each pollutant has been converted into an equivalent quantity of CO2, comparing the contributions from each agent becomes trivial.
 All pollutants provide a net-positive CO2-fe budget over the interval plotted (1900-2100), except for aerosols which are cooling and are therefore net-negative.
 CO2 is the biggest single contributor to the total cumulative emissions quantity, followed by aerosols (negative contribution) or CH4 (positive contribution).
 Interestingly, this isn’t true for all time, at the turn of the 21st century it is the ‘other’ component which provides the largest single contribution to cumulative CO2-fe emissions.
 By the end of the century this ‘other’ fraction of the total has declined to be much smaller, probably because of the short timescales of many of the pollutants making up this contribution[??].

-**if we were to put a box in this paper detailing the approximation it would probably best fit here?**
+**if we were to put a box in this paper detailing the approximation it would probably best fit here?** **or it could just be a total section at the end, or before last section**

 **Some closing remark about CO2-fe and how it brings the concept of TCRE and linear response of warming to emissions to multi-gas emissions/to any climate pollutant, before we go on to discuss the TCRE and observational constraints.**